 Sweet Briar’s new electroacoustic lab brings opportunities for women composers

 Sweet Briar College is using a $10,000 Chegg David B. Goldberg Music Grant to open an electroacoustic studio for music composition.
-The new space will enhance the music department’s offerings and add incentives for students interested in composing — a field in which women are historically underrepresented.
+Called SArPA for Sound Art Production and Analysis, the new space will enhance the music department’s offerings and add incentives for students interested in composing — a field in which women are historically underrepresented.

 Assistant professor of music and composer Josh Harris is putting finishing touches on the space, which includes the installation of a dedicated computer, microphones, speakers and the latest software.
 The new lab in Babcock 020 will be completed this fall and open in time for an honors course Harris will teach on sound design in spring 2017.